-Since its inception, Core Health Partners has held a close collaboration with the Healthcare Network of Southwest Florida, a Federally Qualified Health Clinic (FQHC).
-Healthcare Networks operation blankets Collier County with 15 clinical sites and 46,195 patients.
+Since its inception, Core Health Partners has held a close collaboration with the Healthcare Network, a Federally Qualified Health Clinic (FQHC).
+Healthcare Networks operation blankets Collier County with 11 locations with 19 practices and 46,195 patients.
 Many families rely on Healthcare Network for the care of their children which represents 28,375 kids, or 61%, of the Collier County's total pediatric population.

 Their pediatric medical practice is under the leadership of their Chief of Pediatrics, Dr. Salvatore Anzalone, who has played a pivotal role in improving the health equity and well-being of children In Collier County.
 He has championed Core Health Partners as a community instrument for families to embrace early interventions in autism, developmental delays, family nutrition, and child-obesity.
-Dr. Anzalone chairs the Collier County Department of Health's Child Obesity committee, entitled the Complete Health Improvement Plan (CHIP).
+Dr. Anzalone chairs the Healthy Collier Community Health Improvement Plan (CHIP) Youth Referral Network subcommittee.
 Recognizing that people were working in silos, Dr. Anzalone, has taken a team approach that emphasizes bringing the experts together.
 He believes that this is the way you can make a real impact in managing these children's needs and getting results (UF Dr. Gator, College of Medical News, 1).
 Through his leadership 100% of Healthcare Network's 15 pediatric physicians have fully embraced the process of referring children with concerns of obesity & high BMI to Core Health Partners Nutrition Therapy and the obesity pathway program.
 Pediatrician care providers from outside Healthcare Network have also fully engaged in the obesity program.
 The number of referrals on a month-to-month basis demonstrates consistent growth in 2023, with 56%, or 34 referring physicians coming from outside Healthcare Network.
 The strong buy-in by the vast majority of the pediatric care providers has led to over 600 overweight or obese children, and their families, being offered a chance for change.
 With such a strong cohort of children served, and the measurably improved clinical outcomes, the collaborative program may become the answer for other communities to consider as they seek a way to break the cycle of obesity with a "Pathway to Wellness".

-Dr Salvatore Anzalone Medical Director for Pediatrics, Healthcare Network
+Dr. Salvatore Anzalone Medical Director for Pediatrics, Healthcare Network